 With purpose of 'Making Mobility Safer & Smarter.
 Every Day.', and to achieve the Company's vision, Corporate EHS has formulated EHS vision.

 EHS vision

 Incident free work environment

-To pursue EHS excellence by creating Greener, Healthier & Safer Environment, where CEAT operates checklist as a guiding instrument.
-Job-specific safety training imparted to the onsite associates and workers by the internal and external experts on the regular basis.
+To pursue EHS excellence by creating Greener, Healthier & Safer Environment, where CEAT operates Zero incident to the onsite associates and workers by the internal and external experts on the regular basis.